fenago/automation-anywhere-course/lab_guides/md/Lab_17.md

 In order to install the Automation Anywhere Bot agent, the following requirements are necessary:

--   Windows operating system version 7 or higher
--   A processor with a minimum speed of 3 GHz
--   A minimum of 4 GB RAM
--   At least 100 MB of hard disk space
 -   Google Chrome
 -   You must have completed registration with Automation Anywhere Community Edition